November 4, 2025

 • A living will contains your instructions about treatment you want or don't want (for example, no life support if there's no hope of recovery).
 It works only when you're unable to speak for yourself.

-• A medical power of attorney provides no information about your healthcare preferences.
+• A healthcare power of attorney provides no information about your healthcare preferences.
 Instead, it assigns your trusted person and gives them the right to make medical decisions on your behalf in situations when you're unconscious or unable to make them yourself.

 "Why do I need a medical power of attorney if I have a living will?" you may ask.
 Unfortunately, not all situations can be predicted and covered in the living will.
 Besides, sometimes, there are minor decisions to be made, like what medicines are more preferable, and you simply cannot foresee all the choices you'll have to face.
 Therefore, it is important to choose a trusted healthcare proxy who is ready to act in your interests in any critical situation.